Key takeaways:

 - Domain registrars.
 These are companies accredited by ICANN (and authorized by registries) to sell and manage domain names directly to the public.
 They process your registration, renew your domain, and provide tools for managing your domain’s settings (like DNS records).

-How to choose the right domain extension?
+How to choose the right TLD for your business

 - Branding